-Anti-biotechnology advocacy groups' stranglehold on Germany's food and farming policies been a major protest event held every year in Berlin during International Green Week, the biggest and most important exhibition of Germany's food, agriculture and gardening industries.
-The "Wir haben es satt" (We are fed up) demonstration is organized by a wide range of environmentalist and left-leaning lobby groups.
+Anti-biotechnology advocacy groups' stranglehold on Germany's food and farming policies lobby groups.
 It is also supported by the Green Party.

+The German government has long been a hotbed of anti-GMO ideology.
+Since January 2011 there has been a major protest event held every year in Berlin during International Green Week, the biggest and most important exhibition of Germany's food, agriculture and gardening industries.
+The "Wir haben es satt" (We are fed up) demonstration is organized by a wide range of environmentalist and left-leaning